HanyArnaoot/Arnaoot/README.md

 •	🔄 One-line renderer swap: GDI+ (≤1 MB, Windows) or Skia (≤12 MB, cross-platform)
 •	💡 Zero managed dependencies — pure .NET Standard 2.0
 ✅ Why “Arnaoot”?
-This engine is named after its creator, but to honor years of solo development in resource-constrained environments where no existing tool fit.
+This engine is named after its creator,  to honor years of solo development in resource-constrained environments where no existing tool fit.
 The name is a reminder: sometimes, progress starts with one person refusing to accept the status quo.
 ________________________________________

 🛠️ Quick Start (5 lines)